 We walked into Berlin for a final time, before we said goodbye to it.

 A Trabant car – the noisy, East German-built, two-cylinder cars belching out exhaust fumes – puttered down the street past us.

 I was rather excited to see one.
-This one driven by two hipster dudes though – grinning, hoping to be noticed.
-I pretend I hadn’t.
+This one was driven by two hipster dudes though – grinning, hoping to be noticed.
+So I pretend I hadn’t.

 The Konzerthaus Berlin.
 Situated on the Gendarmenmarkt square, between the striking sight of the almost twin, grand, French and Germans churches.

 Years ago, playing with the Thessaloniki Orchestra, my Passepartout had once played violin in this great hall.
 She wanted to see it again.

 However, there was a Christmas Market in the square.
 There would be a Christmas Market haunting us in pretty much every city and town we hit on this train journey down to Greece.
 None of them ever seemed to hold any appeal whatsoever.